No, Emperor Nero Did Not Play the Fiddle as Rome Burned

 Author: Spencer McDaniel

-Hello!
-I am an aspiring historian mainly interested in ancient Greek cultural and social history.
-Some of my main historical interests include ancient religion, mythology, and folklore; gender and sexuality; ethnicity; and interactions between Greek cultures and cultures they viewed as foreign.
-I graduated with high distinction from Indiana University Bloomington in May 2022 with a BA in history and classical studies (Ancient Greek and Latin languages), with departmental honors in history.
-I am currently a student in the MA program in Ancient Greek and Roman Studies at Brandeis University.
+I am a historian mainly interested in ancient Greek cultural and social history.
+Some of my main historical interests include ancient religion and myth; gender and sexuality; ethnicity; and interactions between Greeks and foreign cultures.
+I hold a BA in history and classical studies (Ancient Greek and Latin languages and literature), with departmental honors in history, from Indiana University Bloomington (May 2022) and an MA in Ancient Greek and Roman Studies from Brandeis University (May 2024).

 3 thoughts on “No, Emperor Nero Did Not Play the Fiddle as Rome Burned”